Fyord/fyord-boilerplate/README.md

-# fyord boilerplate
+# fyord game boilerplate
-Boilerplate project using the fyord framework
+Boilerplate project using the fyord framework to build a game

+***This branch is in a prototype state***

 ## Installation / Local Development
 - `npm i`